mdecourcy/go-ip-lookup/README.md

 # ip lookup

 Quick tool I wrote up for IP lookups using the IP2Loc DB.
-To use, download the 'IP2LOCATION-LITE-DB9.BIN' from their site, to /data/db/.

 # To use

+Download the 'IP2LOCATION-LITE-DB9.BIN' from their site, to /data/db/.

 You can access the IP lookup by navigating to